AnLoMinus/Studies/Programming/c/C - Overview.md

 # C Programs
 - A C program can vary from 3 lines to millions of lines and it should be written into one or more text files with extension "`.c`"; for example, `hello.c`.
 You can use "`vi`", "`vim`" or any other text editor to write your C program into a file.

+---

+> This tutorial assumes that you know how to edit a text file and how to write source code inside a program file.